kanhua/CarND-Vehicle-Detection/my_writeup.md

 ### Features in the image

-I combine the color histograms and histogram of gradient (HOG) as the features to train the linear SVC.
+I combined the color histograms and histogram of gradient (HOG) as the features to train the linear SVC.

 The parameters of these feature extraction are set in the default parameters of ```FeatureExtractor``` class defined in ```utils.py```